facebookresearch/habitat-lab/TROUBLESHOOTING.md

 ### Unable to create context

-Driver or graphics configuration issues commonly manifest as such:
+On some systems, a valid GPU cannot be found:

 ```
 Platform::WindowlessEglApplication::tryCreateContext(): unable to find CUDA device 0 among 2 EGL devices in total
 WindowlessContext: Unable to create windowless context
 ```

+This is typically caused by:
+* Outdated, missing or invalid graphics drivers.
-On Linux, this is often caused by an invalid driver or `libglvnd` installation.
-Follow the troubleshooting steps [below](#troubleshooting-tips).
+* On Linux, this can be due to a missing or incomplete `libglvnd` installation.

+Follow the graphics troubleshooting steps [below](#graphics-troubleshooting-tips).
 If the issue persists, feel free to file a Github issue.

 ### Black squares on NVIDIA A100